Keyboard shortcuts

 HookDescription

 onRouteCalled when a request hits a valid route with the correct HTTP method.
-Service initialization occurs directly after this point, thus services will not be available.
+Service initialization occurs directly after this point, therefore services will not be available.

 onNamespaceCalled when a request hits a specific namespace (Model or Service).
 Occurs after service initialization but before request body validation.